All posts

 The Security Mindset for AI Agents

-Security for AI agents isn't a one-time setup.
-It's an ongoing practice.
-The agents that cause incidents aren't the ones that were built insecurely.
-They're the ones that were built reasonably but never reviewed as they evolved.
+Security for AI agents is not a one-time setup.
+It is an ongoing practice.
+The agents that cause incidents are not the ones built insecurely from the start.
+They are the ones built reasonably and never reviewed as they evolved.

 Your agents are software with agency.
 Secure them accordingly.